PERCEPTIONS IN FLUX

 Testimonials of Participants

-Participating in Fusion's ceramic mentorship was truly transformative.
+" Participating in FUSION's ceramic mentorship was truly transformative.
 The program offered unparalleled freedom to explore and present new ideas, all while benefiting from the guided collaboration of our mentor and fellow participants.
 The wealth of knowledge within the group allowed for alternative solutions and inspired innovation.
 With the goal of pushing our ideas forward, we worked towards an exhibition at the Gardiner Museum, grounding our exploration with a tangible outcome.
 This experience not only expanded my artistic horizons but also fostered a deep sense of confidence in my craft.
-I highly recommend Fusion's mentorship to anyone seeking to elevate their ceramic practice.
+I highly recommend FUSION's mentorship to anyone seeking to elevate their ceramic practice. " - Jacquie Blondin

 It is great to have this opportunity to try out new ideas in our own studios, then meet monthly to check in.
 The critique process offers a glimpse into what several careful viewers might see, or visually read into the work I experiment with.
 Susan Low-Beer’s depth of experience with insight is particularly helpful.
 We also get the benefit of learning from what others have to say about each member’s work.

 I can strongly recommend this experience to anyone who wants to stretch their practice in new directions.
-It is an exceptional opportunity that Fusion offers!
+It is an exceptional opportunity that FUSION offers! " - Annie McDonald

-The mentorship with Susan Low-Beer has been inspirational in so many ways.
-It has kept me moving forward in developing new coloured glazes and claywork and the sharing of resources has been fabulous.
-Great comradery and great fun!
+" The mentorship with Susan Low-Beer has been inspirational in so many ways.
+It has kept me moving forward in developing new coloured glazes and clay work and the sharing of resources has been fabulous.
+Great comradery and great fun! " - Nancy Hilborn

 About Susan Low-Beer